 - Why did Doodle cry when trying to train with Brother?

-After reading a fictional text, we reflect on the whole piece and write a five-sentence summary – one sentence for each part of the plot.
-When summarizing nonfiction texts, I ask students to pretend like they are reporters.
-It gives them a specific process to follow, which reduces the guesswork and uncertainty.
+After reading a fictional text, we reflect on the whole piece and write a five-finger summary – one sentence for each part of the plot.
+Students may find it easier to storyboard the plot first with quick sketches before writing the corresponding sentences.

-Questioning is a strategy that struggling readers don’t always understand.
+Questioning is a strategy that older readers don’t always buy into.
 When teachers pose questions, they can respond, but asking students to pose their own?
-That’s difficult.
-Still, it’s valuable to teach students how to ask questions about what they are reading.
+It can be a tough sell at first.

 I tell my students:

-- When you feel your mind beginning to wander from the text, draw yourself back in by pausing and asking clarification questions about what you just read.
+- When you feel your mind beginning to wander from the text, draw yourself back in by pausing and asking clarifying questions about what you just read.